Tushar219420/Data-Stracrure/Assignment_1_2.md

 ## Output

-Enter the order of magic square (Indian tradition - use odd number): 3
+Enter the order of magic square : 3

 Magic Square of order 3:
 2       7       6